Putin promises to bolster Russia's IT security in face of cyber attacks - NewsBreak

 Putin promises to bolster Russia's IT security in face of cyber attacks

-May 20 (Reuters) - President Vladimir Putin said on Friday that the number of cyber attacks on Russia by foreign "state structures" had increased several times over and that Russia must bolster its cyber defences by reducing the use of foreign software and hardware.
+(Reuters) -President Vladimir Putin said on Friday that the number of cyber attacks on Russia by foreign “state structures” had increased several times over and that Russia must bolster its cyber defences by reducing the use of foreign software and hardware.

 The websites of many state-owned companies and news websites have suffered sporadic hacking attempts since Russia sent its armed forces into Ukraine on Feb.
 24, often to show information that is at odds with Moscow’s official line on the conflict.